Go Back

 • 2 tbsp butter or oil for cooking eggs

-• 1/2 lb breakfast sausage or use pan drippings from the filling
+• 1/2 lb breakfast sausage or drippings from filling

 • 3 tbsp all-purpose flour